pupilfirst/wd301-scripts/handling-advanced-ui-events/add-routes/README.md

 },
 ```

 We can now remove the code to fetch projects from `src/pages/projects/ProjectList.tsx` as fetching project is now done in a parent component.
+So `ProjectList.tsx` will look like:

 ```tsx
 import React from "react";